propstreet/bundle-tabs/README.md

 ## Requirements

-No special configuration needed—just open a folder in VS Code, open a few files, and run the **"Bundle Open Files"** command.
+No special configuration needed—just open a folder in VS Code, open a few files, and run the **"Bundle Open Tabs"** command.
 You can:

 1. Open the command palette (Cmd+Shift+P / Ctrl+Shift+P)
-2. Type "Bundle Open Files" and select the command
+2. Type "Bundle Open Tabs" and select the command
 3. A new markdown file will be created with the bundled content

 ## Extension Settings